Personal Finance

 (Source: GoFoodService)

-Although this statistic appears impressive, it only further emphasizes how important tipping has become in the modern economy.
-It’s not just a gesture of appreciation for services rendered but also an economic mainstay for many people working in the hospitality industry who have come to rely on tips for some or all of their income.
+While this statistic seems impressive, it underscores how crucial tipping has become in today’s economy.
+It’s not merely a gesture of appreciation but an economic cornerstone for hospitality workers who depend on tips for substantial portions of their income.

 Guests exposed to the color gold tend to tip more, perhaps because it invokes the feeling of luxury.